tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 Two worker threads handle the work: one to make the waves, and the other to speak them.
 The GUI breaks the given text up into chunks at sentence-like boundaries (using a few whitelisting regexes followed by a few blacklisting regexes to find those boundaries) and pushes them onto a first queue.

-The first worker thread preprocesses this text to tokens, ~tacotron2s it to a spectrogram, waveglows it to a big 1D array~ uses the turnkey Silero offline PyTorch TTS engine to make a wave from this, and pushes that to a second queue.
+The first worker thread preprocesses this text to tokens, ~tacotron2s it to a spectrogram, waveglows it to a big 1D array~ uses the turnkey Silero offline PyTorch TTS engine to make a wave from this, and pushes that to a queue for our UI to ingest.

-The second worker thread pops the 1D array off the queue, and plays it out loud (blocking that thread appropriately).
+The second worker thread pops dictionaries containing audio and metadata off a different queue, and plays the audio out loud (blocking that thread appropriately).

 There's a nice little GUI that lets you type in text and add it to the queue, with some information that's probably ultimately useless to the user; namely the length of the two queues, and messages returned from the two workers in a autoscrolling log box.

+Underneath the log window, there's a scrollable canvas of buttons to play the indicated results.
+If you click one, it and all following boxes change text color to blue to indicate they're queued for playing.
+Then the player worker starts popping them, and turning them green as it goes.

 Some problems I could eventually fix: